jblanked/JB-News/README.md

         print(f"Event Name: {name}\nEvent ID: {event_id}\nCurrency: {currency}")
 ```

-Alternatively, you can load the calendar:
+Alternatively, instead of using the get method, you can load the calendar:
 ```python
 if jb.calendar(api_key,today=True):
     for event in jb.calendar_info: